 Undergraduate research—nationally recognized as a high-impact practice—is particularly strong on campus.
 Led by a committee of faculty members from many disciplines, Montana Tech’s undergraduate research program offers several ways for students—from freshmen to seniors—to get involved, collaborate with faculty, and make discoveries that advance the frontiers of knowledge and technology.
 The Research Office manages the program and supports the faculty committee.
 The URP provides only one avenue for students to participate in research.
 Other avenues include joining a funded research project, working for the on-campus Montana Bureau of Mines and Geology (MBMG), or working for Montana Tech’s Center for Advanced Materials Processing (CAMP), or Center for Environmental Remediation and Assessment (CERA), or conducting research and preparing a senior thesis.
 Montana Tech also encourages students interested in research or graduate school to spend a summer doing research on campus or at another university or major research laboratory as a paid participant in a summer Research Experiences for Undergraduate (REU) program.
 Montana Tech’s URP students also have opportunities to present their results at regional, national, and international conferences.

-The Undergraduate Research Program has three types of opportunities: traditional academic year undergraduate research in collaboration with a faculty member (URP); faculty-mentored and designed research project for a team of freshmen and sophomores (RAMP); and the paid Summer Undergraduate Research Fellowship (SURF).
+The Undergraduate Research Program has three types of opportunities: traditional academic year undergraduate research in collaboration with a faculty member (URP); faculty-mentored and designed research project for a team of freshmen, sophomores, and juniors (RAMP); and the paid Summer Undergraduate Research Fellowship (SURF).
 All of these options are available both to students interested in research and in those whose projects would be public health internships (PHI).
 These opportunities are described below.
 Please contact the URP committee at urp@mtech.edu with any questions.

 Learn more about the impact of Undergraduate Research at Montana Tech here.